{{ visualLengthLabel }} {{ visualAccessLabel }} {{ visualDebrisLabel }} {{ visualDownspoutLabel }}

 Limitations and Safety Notes:

-Gutter cleaning involves ladder and roofline hazards.
-Pricing output does not certify that the job can be performed safely by the selected crew or equipment.
+Gutter cleaning involves ladder work, roofline exposure, weather, fragile materials, and property-specific access.
+A calculated quote does not certify that the job can be performed safely with the selected crew, equipment, or weather window.

-• Confirm ladder footing, roof pitch, power-line clearance, weather, and access before sending a firm quote.
+• Confirm ladder footing, roof pitch, power-line clearance, ground slope, landscaping obstacles, and weather before turning a range into a firm quote.

-• Use separate pricing for major repairs, fascia damage, re-pitching, replacement parts, water intrusion, and gutter guard installation.
+• Price major repairs, fascia damage, re-pitching, replacement parts, water intrusion, underground drainage problems, and guard installation as separate work.

 Worked Examples: